 When your skin is too alkaline, the fatty acids are depleted and your skin feels dusty and dry.
 Depending on your genetics, your skin may either not replenish the fatty acids (oil) and your skin will stay dry or it will produce extra Sebum (naturally occurring oil in the skin) to compensate giving you oily or combination skin.

 The solution is so very simple.

 So don't skip your toner.
-And if you want a really good one, find one with a low pH and a natural anti-inflammatory like Rosewater.
+And if you want a really good one, find one with a low pH and a natural anti-inflammatory like our refreshing Rosewater Toner.